-You’ve probably read some great ConvertKit reviews and now you are looking for a free ConvertKit trial so you can test it out yourself (read my ConvertKit review versus Mailchimp).
+You’ve probably read some great ConvertKit reviews and now you are looking for a free ConvertKit trial so you can test it out yourself.

 ConvertKit knows just how important it is to “try it before you buy it”, which is why they offer a 14-day free trial to anyone who wants to try their services, however, I’ve spoken to ConvertKit and worked out a 30-day free trial for my readers!

-But before you sign up for anything, there are some things you’ll want to know beforehand so you can make the most of your free ConvertKit trial.
+However, before you sign up for anything, there are some things you’ll want to know beforehand so you can make the most of your free ConvertKit trial!

 This article contains affiliate links.
 As a current user of ConvertKit, if you choose to make a purchase through my link in this article, I make a small commission at no extra cost to you.

-Things to Look At During Your Free ConvertKit Trial
+Features to Use During Your Free ConvertKit Trial

 During your ConvertKit trial, there are some features I believe are noteworthy enough to make ConvertKit the best choice for email marketing.